 Health and Safety

-When considering carrying out a practical activity with your class, you must check your local health and safety rules.
+When considering carrying out a practical activity with a class, you must check your local health and safety rules.
 Make an appropriate risk assessment and try the activity yourself first.

 Anodising is an electrolytic process in which the surface of aluminium is prepared to take up dyes.
-Used soft drinks cans are an inexpensive source of aluminium sheet, which can then be dyed permanently using fabric dyes or fountain pen ink.
+Used soft drinks cans are an inexpensive source of aluminium sheet.
+This can then be dyed permanently using fabric dyes or fountain pen ink.

 It is relatively easy to make blueprinting paper.
 Objects put on top of the paper block sunlight.
-Where sunlight can get to the paper, an intense blue colour develops.
+An intense blue colour develops where sunlight can get to the paper.
 After washing, you get a white image of the object on a blue background.

 In the days before people learnt how to make artificial dyes, the only way to dye cloth was using natural dyes.
 This activity involves making some vegetable dyes using simple laboratory methods.
 The dyes can then be used to dye some cloth.